AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 The script produces a curve with the precision on the Y-axis and the number of trainings on the X-axis.
 We see that

-## Learning rate

-What if we increase the learning rate?

-## What we have seen
+## What have we have
-- Providing the concept of perceptron
-- A step-by-step guide on programming with Pharo
-- Implemented a perceptron
-- Teaching a perceptron
+This chapter covers the following topics:
+- _Providing the concept of perceptron._ We have seen what is a perceptron.
+The perceptron is an essential abstraction on which we will built on top of in the next chapters.
+- _A step-by-step guide on programming with Pharo._ While we implemented the perceptron, we have sketched out how programming happens in Pharo.
+This chapter is by no means an introduction to Pharo.
+Instead, it is an overview on how to use the Pharo programming environment.
+In particular, we have seen how to write code using the system browser and how to run code using the playground.
+These two tools are fundamental and deserve to be well understood.
+- _Implemented a perceptron._ We implemented and tested the perceptron.
+Testing is important as it is a way to formalize the behavior we wish for the perceptron.
+- _Making a perceptron learn._ We have seen a rudimentary way to make a perceptron learn.
+It is rather simple, but, as we will see in the future chapters, the very same technique can bring us very far.

 ## Exercises

 - We have seen how the perceptron can be used to implement some logical gates.
 In particular, we have seen how the AND, OR, and NOT can be implemented.
 What about the XOR gate?
 Can you train a perceptron to learn the XOR behavior?
 (As a remainder, we have `0 XOR 0 = 0`, `0 XOR 1 = 1`, `1 XOR 0 = 1`, and `1 XOR 1 = 0`).
+- We have seen how five perceptrons may be combined to form a digital comparator.
+Do you think you can train the combination of these five prceptrons as a whole to learn the behavior of the digital comparator?

-## Further reading
+## Further reading about Pharo

-- Agile Programming
+Pharo is a wonderful programming language and programming environment.
+This first chapter may be used as an introduction to programming with Pharo.
+However, it is highly recommended to seek for complementary reading in order to feel confortable with Pharo.
+In particular, the _Pharo by example_ book is an excellente introduction to learn and master Pharo.
+The website *http://books.pharo.org* contains a free copy of the book.
+Check it out!